deajan/obackup/README.md

 Obackup can execute local and remote commands before and after backup execution, thus providing possibilites to handle snapshots (see https://github.com/deajan/zsnap for a zfs snapshot management script).

-As of today, obackup has been tested successfully on RHEL / CentOS 5, CentOS 6, Debian 6.0.7 and Linux Mint 14 but should basically run on your favorite linux flavor.
-It relies on well known programs like rsync, ssh, mysqldump along with other great GNU coreutils.
+As of today, obackup has been tested successfully on RHEL / CentOS 5, CentOS 6, Debian 6.0.7 and Linux Mint 14.

-Project is customizable, and one can easily modify its code as it weights only 1 KLOC.
-Obackup is distributed under BSD Licence which gives most freedom to include it in your own code.
+Currently, Obackup also runs on FreeBSD and Windows MSYS environment, altough it is not fully tested yet.

 Feel free to drop me a mail for limited support in my free time.